-PwC shares its evolution toward becoming a skills-based organization and the steps it took to achieve a successful transition.
+PwC shares its evolution toward becoming a skills-based organisation and the steps it took to achieve a successful transition.

 Often during projects, leaders can try to boil the ocean or hone scope into something achievable that can add tangible value.
 When turning on the Workday Skills Cloud in PwC, we set three main objectives for the project:

-- Reinvigorate the use of skills across the organization
+- Reinvigorate the use of skills across the organisation

 - Embed skills in our business processes so they can be fundamental to the way we work